brittonlaroche/MongoDB-Demos/Stitch/employee/README.md

 };
 ```

 Add new employees and change salary information, titles and managers.
-View the what is tracked in the history collections.
+View what is tracked in the history collections.